sapcc/limes/docs/users/api-v1-specification.md

 ```

 For resources that are measured rather than counted, the values are interpreted with the same unit that is mentioned for
 this resource in `GET /domains/:domain_id`.
+However, a `unit` string may be given to override this default.
+All
-All resources that are not mentioned in the request body remain unchanged.
+resources that are not mentioned in the request body remain unchanged.
+This operation will not affect any project
-This operation will not affect any project quotas in this domain.
+quotas in this domain.

 Returns 200 (OK) on success, with a response body identical to `GET` on the same URL, containing the updated quota
 values.